mih/Psignifit-3.x/doc-src/DESIGN.rst

 fit the number of "stimulus present", "stimulus left", "stimulus longer" responses (or whatever is suitable in the present context).
 In those cases our guess rate does not necessarily equal 1/nafc.
 For instance, in a detection task, the observer might be very conservative and virtually never report the presence of a target for low stimulus intensities.
-Or the observer might always respond "stimulus left" if the stimulus is presented sufficiently for to the left of a mark.
+Or, the observer might always respond "stimulus left" if the stimulus is presented sufficiently far to the left of a mark.

 Another common approach is to present only one stimulus per trial.
 The observers might then have to indicate whether the target stimulus